DaveBenham/VenomModules/README.md

 A running oscillator can be fully stopped by a high TRIG gate that remains high when the oscillator falls to 0V.
 Once stopped, oscillations will not resume until a new trigger is received.

-#### Mode 4 details
+#### Green Mode 4 details (AD with retrigger from 0 or LFO with hard sync)

 Triggers are never blocked by a high gate at TRIG or GATE

 If the GATE is low, then TRIG initiates a single shot AD envelope.
 The AD envelope can be retriggered from 0 during both the Rise and Fall stages.

 If the GATE goes high, then the Rise stage immediately starts from 0, and the envelope oscillates for as long as the GATE remains high.
 The oscillator may be reset (hard synced) by a TRIG trigger at any time.
-Oscillations stops when the GATE goes low.
+Oscillations stop when the GATE goes low.

 ### Outputs